Last Updated on 24 June 2021 by Eric Bretscher

 The experiment didn’t start with a clean hull and, as a result, the modified ultrasonic system wasn’t able to oppose fouling from its inception.
 The antifouling paint was also past the end of its useful life and large areas had none left.
 In this regard, the system was put to the test in challenging conditions.
 On the other hand, the aluminium hull material is probably optimal for such an experiment and the test was conducted in winter when the water is colder and sunlight hours limited.
 It is very possible that heavier fouling would have resulted in summer.

 The alterations to the firmware of the ultrasonic driver produced very impressive results in terms of reducing the thickness of the algae growth.
 Considerably less algae variety was also present underneath the hull this time.
-It is interesting to note that, in spite of the presence of the invasive fanworm algae in northern New Zealand waters, I never found any on my hull, even when other vessels moored nearby were being severely affected.
-If fanworm happened to be sensitive to ultrasonic energy, it would be a valuable piece of knowledge.
-At the moment (2018), the “fanworm-scare” is being exploited by lobbyists in the local marine industry to have frequent, indiscriminate and costly haul-outs mandated for boat owners in some areas.
+It is interesting to note that, in spite of the presence of the invasive undaria and fanworm algae species in northern New Zealand waters, I never found any on my hull, even when other vessels moored nearby were being severely affected.
+If these happened to be sensitive to ultrasonic energy, it would be a valuable piece of knowledge.
+In recent years, the “pest algae scare” has been exploited by lobbyists in the local marine industry to have frequent, indiscriminate and costly haul-outs mandated by councils for boat owners in some areas like Northland and the Bay of Plenty.

 The code changes to the ultrasonic driver had three effects: